Meet with us wherever you are! Schedule through B-Successful and we'll send you a Zoom link. See you online soon!

 If courses are listed as transfer equivalencies here they do not have to be reviewed.

-If the course does not show on the transfer equivalency table, please submit a completed course evaluation form including a detailed copy of the courses syllabus and course description.
+If the course does not show on the transfer equivalency table, please submit a Course Evaluation for Transfer Credit Petition form including a copy of the courses syllabus and course description.
 You can petition for a completed, in-progress or future course to be evaluated.
 Please complete this form carefully.

 - How can I get credits from a study abroad program to count toward my major?

-Complete the Petition for Future Course Work to Fulfill Major Requirement form course evaluation form.
+Complete the Course Evaluation for Transfer Credit Petition form.
 You must be logged into your browser using your B-mail account in order for the form to work correctly.
-Please make sure to attach the course syllabus along with your form.
+Include the course syllabus in your form.
 Your submission will be sent to Psychology/IN Academic Advising to be reviewed.
-Please complete this form carefully.
+Please complete the form carefully.

-Please be aware that evaluation of these requests can take up to a week or more.
+Be aware that evaluation of these requests can take up to a week or more.
 Students are strongly encouraged to have a course reviewed BEFORE taking courses abroad.
-There is no guarantee that the courses/credits will be counted toward fulfilling the requirements for your major unless they have been approved by faculty in the Psychology/IN department.
+There is no guarantee that the courses/credits will be counted toward the requirements for your major.

 During this process we encourage you to keep in close contact with the Office of International Education and Global Initiatives as well as the Harpur Academic Advising in order to ensure a smooth pre-departure.